References and Snapshots

 In the previous chapter, we talked about how Cairo's ownership system prevents us from using a variable after we've moved it, protecting us from potentially writing twice to the same memory cell.
 However, it's not very convenient.
 Let's see how we can retain ownership of the variable in the calling function using snapshots.

-In Cairo, a snapshot is an immutable view of a value at a certain point in time.
-Recall that memory is immutable, so modifying a value actually creates a new memory cell.
+In Cairo, a snapshot is an immutable view of a value at a certain point in the execution of the program.
+Recall that memory is immutable, so modifying a variable actually fills a new memory cell.
 The old memory cell still exists, and snapshots are variables that refer to that "old" value.
 In this sense, snapshots are a view "into the past".

-Here is how you would define and use a calculate_length function that takes a snapshot of an array as a parameter instead of taking ownership of the underlying value.
-In this example, the calculate_length function returns the length of the array passed as a parameter.
-As we're passing it as a snapshot, which is an immutable view of the array, we can be sure that the calculate_length function will not mutate the array, and ownership of the array is kept in the main function.
+Here is how you would define and use a calculate_area function that takes a snapshot of a Rectangle struct as a parameter instead of taking ownership of the underlying value.
+In this example, the calculate_area function returns the area of the Rectangle passed as a snapshot.
+Since we’re passing it as an immutable view, we can be sure that calculate_area will not mutate the Rectangle, and ownership remains in the main function.

 Filename: src/lib.cairo